This has been selected as a

 Built in 1897, the Thousand Islands Inn was one of more than three dozen hotels built to accommodate those who discovered what the beauty and serenity the 1000 Islands region had to offer.
 Located in downtown Clayton, adjacent to the train station and just across the street from the beautiful St. Lawrence River, made it among the most popular gathering places.

-Since 1973 the Inn has been owned and operated by Allen & Susan Benas and stands alone as the last of the 1000 Island's original great full service, "turn of the century" hotels.
-Its' 13 quaint rooms, recently restored to a late 1800s decor, are available on a nightly bases and offer both nightly and extended stay discount rates.
+Today, the Inn stands alone as the last of the original great full service hotels.
+Its' 13 quaint rooms, just completely renovated in a late 1800s decor, are available on a nightly bases and offer both nightly and extended stay discount rates.
 The Inn's dining room is the only national award winning dining room in the entire 1000 Islands.
 It features Early Bird and gourmet dinner specials daily and is widely respected as one of the region's finest.

 Over the years, guests from around the world have dined and stayed at the Inn.
 Famous visitors include Admiral Richard Byrd, the first American ever to reach the South Pole and Maxine Andrews, of the popular Andrews Sisters singing team.
 In more modern times guests have included Country & Western Singers Johnny & June Carter Cash, Loretta Lynn and the late Conway Twitty.
 Visiting sports celebrities include baseball greats Warren Spahn and Boog Powell, and basketball Hall of Famer Al Cervi.
 Being a popular mecca for fishermen, the Inn has also played host to national fishing celebrities Orlando Wilson, Roland Martin, Larry Nixon and Babe Winkelman.
 The late actor, singer, comedian and avid angler Foster Brooks was also a frequent visitor.